This Version Posted: January 14, 2021

 - If you’re unable to resolve concerns, or want to report a workplace health and safety incident, critical injury, fatality, or work refusal, call the Health and Safety Contact Centre at the Ministry of Labour to report your issue.
 You can speak to a representative at 1-877-202-0008.

 - For less urgent health and safety issues, file an online complaint now.
 The Health and Safety Contact Centre will review and respond in due course.

 - If you’ve been fired or punished for exercising your rights under the Ontario Health and Safety Act, you can file a reprisal complaint with the Ontario Labour Relations Board.

-- Companies and workplaces that have questions about this closure order can call Ontario’s Stop the Spread Business Information Line at 1-888-444-3659.
+- Companies and workplaces that have questions can call Ontario’s Stop the Spread Business Information Line at 1-888-444-3659.